Application Guidelines

 Other Funding Policies:

 • Grants are awarded to nonprofit organizations only.
+This applies to the sponsoring institution as well as subcontracts.

 • The Foundation will support up to two key personnel to attend one conference in the last (or only) year of the project, with an allowable cost of $1,500 per person.
 For Existing Program Evaluations, the Foundation will support one practitioner or service provider from the program to attend the conference as well at the same rate.